Bard Free Press

-In 2013, the Bard Free Press won a Best in Show title from the Associated Collegiate Press.
-In 2014, the Free Press received first place for design and second place for feature story by the New York Press Association awards.
-The judges awarding the design prize said of the publication, "Brilliant design and layout.
-It felt like reading art."

-In February 2017, under direction of a new editorial team, the Free Press shifted its focus towards hard-hitting, investigative reporting.
-The current iteration of the newspaper-turned-magazine incorporates media analysis and critique to contextualize their reporting.

 History

 The first issue of the Bard Free Press was printed on March 14, 2000.
 At the time, another student newspaper already existed, The Observer, which had been a campus publication since 1961.
 According to the Free Press Mission of Purpose, the paper "was founded by former members of the Bard Observer staff––the managing editor, section editors and contributors––who were dissatisfied with the quality of student journalism at Bard."
 Initially, the Free Press focused on world news, U.S. politics, and student editorials.
 In 2003, SPIN Magazine recognized the Free Press as the “Best Campus Publication” in their First Annual SPIN Campus Awards.

 The Free Press merged with the Observer in 2008, in conjunction with a major redesign that departed from a traditional tabloid format.